redux-orm/redux-orm/README.md

 A small, simple and immutable ORM to manage relational data in your Redux store.

-See a [a guide to creating a simple app with Redux-ORM](https://github.com/tommikaikkonen/redux-orm-primer) (includes the source).
+See [a guide to creating a simple app with Redux-ORM](https://github.com/tommikaikkonen/redux-orm-primer) (includes the source).
 Its README is not updated for 0.9 yet but the [code has a branch for it](https://github.com/tommikaikkonen/redux-orm-primer/tree/migrate_to_0_9).

-**The 0.9.* versions bring big breaking changes to the API.
+**The 0.9.x versions bring big breaking changes to the API.
 Please look at the [migration guide](https://github.com/tommikaikkonen/redux-orm/wiki/0.9-Migration-Guide) if you're migrating from earlier versions.**

 Looking for the 0.8 docs?
 Read the [old README.md in the repo](https://github.com/tommikaikkonen/redux-orm/tree/3c36fa804d2810b2aaaad89ff1d99534b847ea35).
 For the API reference, clone the repo, `npm install`, `make build` and open up `index.html` in your browser.
 Sorry for the inconvenience.